kriber82/AdventOfCraft2024/exercise/ts/day12/notes.md

   - Keep All Entities Small
   - No Classes With More Than Two Instance Variables
   - No Getters/Setters/Properties
-- TODO mob.sh
+- TODO set up mob.sh
 - why no return types in TS?
 - this. does not count towards OC, right?
 - what would this look like in TS idiomatic?
-- TODO should we throw in our santa method
+- should we throw in our santa method -> the tests say it's expected
 - Contiue.dev with GPT-4o is crazy:
   - Prompt: make Child.behaviour not only introduced enum, but also resolved other TODOs (make childrenRepository a first-class collection)
   - Prompt: make Child.behaviour an enum, but don't resolve any TODOs (did as expected)